 Nap Transitions: When to Drop a Nap

 New parents get to experience a sweet spot in parenting just a few months into the job when the baby starts napping peacefully during the day and even manages to sleep through the night!
-However, this will soon change into a state where they’re suddenly crying in the middle of the night, or waking you up before the crack of dawn.
+However, this will soon change into a state where they’re suddenly fighting going down for a nap, crying in the middle of the night, or waking you up before the crack of dawn.

 Read on as we look at how the number of naps your baby takes during the day changes during their first year.